nvdaaddons/DevGuide/readme.md

 * Moving the navigator to the foreground object.
 * Setting focus to another program.

-For real-life examples on objects in NvDA, consult the NvDA source code or source codes of various community add-ons.
+For real-life examples on objects in NVDA, consult the NVDA source code or source codes of various community add-ons.

 ### Specialist objects and overriding object properties at runtime ###